 Be The Solution To Their Problem

-Yes, when it comes to speaking, credibility is everything.
-If you cannot establish that you are the solution to their problem, you will always struggle to get speaking engagements.
-Meeting planners will not put on their stages.
-Notice I didn’t say that your message has to be the solution to their problem.
-Why?
-It’s because you come before your message.
-They have to buy you first before they buy what you have to say.
+When it comes to speaking, credibility is everything.
+If you cannot clearly establish that you are the solution to your audience’s problem, you will struggle to get booked.
+Meeting planners will not risk their stage on someone they do not trust.

 5 Ways To Boost Your Credibility So You Can Become The Choice For Meeting Planners